slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ### Identity Management

 There exists an identity management system or some other means of identifying actors.
+This system may be a federated authentication system (AAD, Google, Okta, GitHub, etc) or custom (gittuf, gpg-signatures on commits, etc).
+SCPs SHOULD pick one and use a single identity management system when issuing content in provenance attestations.

 The SCP will use these identities to:

--   Implement actor-based rules (such as required review from code experts)
+-   Implement actor-based rules (such as requiring review from code experts).
--   Record contributors to a code revision process
+-   Record contributors to a code revision process (in git, this may differ from what is in the commit metadata).
--   Issuing source provenance attestations.
+-   Refer to actors in issued source provenance attestations.

 ### Revision process